mytigio/SDV_DwarvenExpansion/README.md

 ### Alchemy Bench
 Turns infused dwarven spirits and various ingredients into potions to improve skills, combat ability, health, energy, etc.

+### Slow-Burn Charcoal Kiln
+A more efficient charcoal kiln that uses a longer lower heat burn to reduce waste and produce more coal per wood at the expense of time.
+Harder woods burn more efficiently and produce more coal.

 ## New Animals

 ### Farm Grub